Kobo to launch new tablet device, more compact e-reader

-Toronto-based Kobo, owned by Rakuten Inc 4755.OS, Japan's top e-commerce operator, will launch the new devices in the next two months, as Amazon -- the world's largest Internet retailer -- reportedly prepares to unveil a new tablet, along with an update of its popular Kindle e-reader.
+Toronto-based Kobo, owned by Rakuten Inc, Japan's top e-commerce operator, will launch the new devices in the next two months, as Amazon -- the world's largest Internet retailer -- reportedly prepares to unveil a new tablet, along with an update of its popular Kindle e-reader.

 Kobo, which has e-reading applications for the iPad, iPhone, BlackBerry and other devices, will name its tablet device 'Kobo Arc'.
 It will come in an 8 gigabyte version priced at $200 and a 16 gigabyte version priced at $250, Chief Executive Mike Serbinis said in an interview.